ImCzf233/windy-opensource/readme.md

 ## windy-opensource

+this client is created by PRO, but is based on emptiness, and emptiness based on romantic

-Leaked by ImCzf#2333 & Dimples#1337
+This source code has leaked by ImCzf#2333 & Dimples#1337
-New China rat source has been leaked.
-A Suck client based on emptiness client.

-They for suck netty buffer more works but skid form Flux Client L
+Already Eclispe ready but must use Netty4.1 because this client's netty PacketBuffer is skid form flux client

+L